FREE Shipping on orders over $899

 • The gastrointestinal tract (with cannabinoids as a possible treatment for irritable bowel syndrome).

-CB2 RECEIVERS
+CB2 RECEPTORS

 (1) Progress in lipid research, P. Pacher, R. Mechoulam; 2011.